rust-src/Linux-Strike/README.md

  - Now when you control the bots, guns will not get lost
  - Bots will now play more accurately
- - Fixed issue that molotov flame being spawned under you
+ - Fixed issue that molotov flame being spawns under your legs
  - "Cant Create Mixer" issues fixed, now game can find sounds
  - Fixed some breakable props fly away or doing strange behaviour
  - Fixed weapon entries in the buy menu so you can buy all the guns completely fine